maedadev/itamae-plugin-recipe-god/README.md

 * /etc/god/master.conf

   This is the master file for god configuration.
-It load all cofiguration files with extension .god under the directory /etc/god/
+It loads all cofiguration files with extension .god under the directory /etc/god/

 * /etc/logrotate.d/god